YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Tattooed forearm during a clinic timing review before hair transplant surgery

-Why can a new tattoo matter before surgery?
+A new tattoo can matter before surgery

 A fresh tattoo is a controlled skin injury.
 Needles place pigment into the skin, and the area then needs cleaning, protection, and time to settle.
-A hair transplant also creates many tiny wounds in the donor and recipient areas.
+A hair transplant also creates many small wounds in the donor and recipient areas.
 Combining both too closely can make recovery less predictable.

 Visual showing what tattoo details and photos to send the clinic before hair transplant surgery